-This is probably one if the most commonly known symptoms for a heart attack – chest pain.
-But shoulders, back and arms pain can also indicate an increased risk of heart attack so mind these factors as well.
-Chest pain and tightness happens just a few hours before a heart attack but you still have time to call an ambulance and react in time.
+This is probably one of the most commonly known symptoms of a heart attack – chest pain.
+But shoulders, back and arms pain can also indicate an increased risk of a heart attack so mind these factors as well.
+Chest pain and tightness happen just a few hours before a heart attack but you still have time to call an ambulance and react in time.

 This symptom might be a bit vague but it’s worth mentioning that many people who’ve experienced a heart attack said that they had flu-like symptoms about a month before the unfortunate event.
 It doesn’t necessarily mean that if you have flu-symptoms you’re in dire danger of a heart attack but you should consult with your doctor to be sure.